Introduction to Cryptographic Failures

 DAST, or Dynamic Application Security Testing, can find security vulnerabilities and weaknesses in a running application, typically web apps.
 It does that by employing fault injection techniques on an app, such as feeding malicious data to the software, to identify common security vulnerabilities, such as SQL injection and cross-site scripting (XSS).
 DAST can also cast a spotlight on runtime problems that can’t be identified by static analysis for example, authentication and server configuration issues, as well as flaws visible only when a known user logs in.

 SAST and DAST are often used in tandem because SAST isn’t going to find runtime errors and DAST isn’t going to flag coding errors, at least not down to the code line number.
-SAST performs well when it comes to finding an error in a line of code, such as weak random number generation, but usually not very efficient in finding data flow flaws.
+SAST performs well when it comes to finding an error in a line of code, such as weak random number generation, but is usually not very efficient in finding data flow flaws.
 In addition, SAST solutions are notorious for the larger amount of false positives or, less likely, false negatives.

 Some success in reducing or entirely eliminating false positives has been achieved with something called Abstract Interpretation.
 However, to get the best results, abstract interpretation algorithms need to be tailored to codes using an application’s domain, which includes its architecture, how it uses certain numerical algorithms and the types of data structures it manipulates.

-Despite SAST’s imperfections, it remains a favorite among development teams.
+Despite SAST’s imperfections, it remains a favourite among development teams.
 They like that it allows them to scan a project at the code level, which makes it easier for individual team members to make the changes recommended by the technology. it also lets them find flaws early in the development process, which helps reduce the costs and ripple effects that result from addressing problems at the end of the process.

 What’s more, SAST can be automated and transparently integrated into a project’s workflow.
 That removes some of the hassle typically associated with testing apps for security and contrasts sharply with DAST where, for large projects, a special infrastructure needs to be created, special tests performed and multiple instances of an application run in parallel with different input data.